40 Days of Prayer - Day 29

 For whenever someone says, “I’m with Paul,” and another, “I’m with Apollos,” are you not unspiritual people?”

 The Corinthian Christians had division in the church because of different leadership personalities that God had used in their congregational life.
 The members picked which side they were on to the exclusion of the people who preferred the other leaders.
 Paul pointed out their error and challenged them to put away carnal favoritism.
-We would do well today to honor past leaders God has used in the church while at the same time submitting to the Christ-like leadership God has set before us today.
+We would do well today to honor and submit to the Christ-like leadership that God has set before us today.

-What is one thing you can do this week to honor your church pastor?
+What is one thing you can do this week to honor your church pastor and other leaders?

 PRAY

-Maybe this would be a good day to pray for your pastor.
-You might consider praying that God will fill him with the Holy Spirit, restoring the joy of his salvation, affirming him in his calling, and refocusing him on the mission at hand.
+This would be a good day to pray for your pastor and other ministry leaders.
+You might consider praying that God would fill them with the Holy Spirit, restoring the joy of their salvation, affirming them in their calling, and refocusing them on the mission at hand.

 Read 1 Corinthians 3:3-4